 - Chocolate - use dark chocolate chunks instead of chocolate chips

-- I love to use this KitchenAid mixer.
+- I love to use my KitchenAid mixer.
 It comes with a large mixing bowl and paddle attachment.
 It makes quick work of so many tasks in the kitchen.

 - Muffin tins